 Home > Health Library > Cataracts

+Aging and exposure to sunlight can cause cataracts.
+But eye changes caused by aging don't always lead to cataracts.
 Cataracts can also happen after an eye injury, as a result of eye disease, after you use certain medicines, or as a result of health problems such as diabetes.

 Health Tools help you make wise health decisions or take action to improve your health.

 Things that increase your risk for cataracts include:

 There is no proven way to prevent cataracts.
 But certain lifestyle habits may help slow cataract growth.
 These include: